AtomLinter/atom-linter-phpstan/README.md

 composer global require phpstan/phpstan
 ```

-After verifying that `phpstan` works from your terminal, proceed to install the atom-linter-phpstan plugin.
+After verifying that `phpstan` works from your terminal, proceed to install the linter-phpstan plugin.

 ### Plugin installation
 ```ShellSession